-This report has identified that habitat conditions contributed to escapement shortfalls and thus the overfished status determination.
-It is recommended that the Council direct the Habitat Committee to work with federal, state, local, and tribal habitat experts to review the status of the essential fish habitat affecting the overfished stock and, as appropriate, provide recommendations to the Council for restoration and enhancement measures within a suitable time frame, as described in the FMP.
-We also recommend that the Council direct the Habitat Committee to evaluate the Further Recommendations provided in Section 4.7.
-These habitat-related recommendations pertain to topics that lie outside the expertise of the STT and thus the Habitat Committee's evaluation is requested.
+This report has identified that habitat conditions appear to have contributed to escapement shortfalls and thus the overfished status determination.
+It is recommended that the Council direct the Habitat Committee to work with tribal, federal, state, and local habitat experts to review the status of the essential fish habitat affecting the overfished stock and, as appropriate, provide recommendations to the Council for restoration and enhancement measures within a suitable time frame, as described in the FMP.
+We also recommend that the Council direct the Habitat Committee to evaluate the topics provided in Section 4.7: Further Recommendations.
+The habitat-related topics in that section lie outside the expertise of the STT and thus the Habitat Committee is better suited to conduct e review.